 Czech self-employed: how to pay for health and social insurance?

 As a sole trader, you have to ensure that you pay your levies properly yourself.
-However, it is easy to get lost in the flood of regulations.
-That's why we've prepared an overview of the basic obligations.
+However, it's easy to get lost in the flood of regulations - so we've prepared an overview of the basic obligations and current amounts for 2025.

 Compulsory levies in a nutshell